 Note that in the busy times, which tend to be the summer periods especially, the Louvre gets very busy.
 In summer 2019, there were multiple days when the museum actually sold out, and only holders of advance purchase tickets or timed reservations were able to enter the museum.

-If you have a Paris Pass or Paris Museum Pass, you can reserve your entry online on the official website.
+If you have a Paris Pass or Paris Museum Pass, you must reserve your entry online on the official website.
 This is mandatory for holders of these passes in order to guarantee entry., and we highly recommend you do this in advance.
 If you do not reserve your slot in advance, you are not guaranteed entry even with the pass.

 If you do not have a pass, you can reserve your ticket online on the official website here.
 If there is no availability on the official website, you still have options.